 Top Day Trip

-The culturally rich Kanazawa boasts many historical attractions, modern museums, and of course its main attraction – the Kenrokuen, one of Japan’s “three best landscape gardens.”
-There’s also the historic Higashi-Chaya-gai district where geishas have been entertaining guests since the Edo era; the Kaikaro a traditional-style teahouse, and the 21st Century Museum of Contemporary Art which showcases the contemporary in various mediums, including music, the performing arts and film.
+The culturally rich Kanazawa boasts many historical attractions, modern museums, and of course, its main attraction – the Kenrokuen, one of Japan’s “three best landscape gardens.”
+There’s also the historic Higashi-Chaya-Gai district where geishas have been entertaining guests since the Edo era; the Kaikaro, a traditional-style teahouse; and the 21st Century Museum of Contemporary Art, which showcases the contemporary in various mediums, including music, the performing arts, and film.

-Japanese-style curry is distinctive in its blend of Indian spice and Japanese rice, and is one of Japan’s most popular soul foods.
+Japanese-style curry is distinctive in its blend of Indian spice and Japanese rice and is one of Japan’s most popular soul foods.
 You won’t be hard-pressed to find curry bars throughout Tokyo, but Manna, in the basement of Nakamuraya in Shinjuku, is where curry lovers flock to.

 Best Activity or Excursion

-Most would say no trip to Tokyo would be complete without a visit to its famed Tsukiji Fish Market – Japan’s largest and busiest fish market.
+Most would say no trip to Tokyo would be complete without visiting its famed Tsukiji Fish Market – Japan’s largest and busiest fish market.
 Another ‘must’ experience is a visit to the Palace Hotel’s ‘Grappling Tokyo’ – an experience that offers guests the opportunity to get up close and personal with mighty sumo wrestlers at their sumo stables, where they live and breathe the sport.
 Not only can sumo enthusiasts watch them practice, but they can feast with them over a lunch of chanko nabe, the staple food of these champions.